Particl-Community/academy/basicswap-dex/basicswap_explained.rst

     BasicSwap's order book — WIP/Beta, UI/UX subject to change

-While the :term:`BasicSwap` DEX is easy-to-use and relatively straightforward, what happens in the background is complex and intricate.
+The :term:`BasicSwap` decentralized exchange (DEX) is designed for ease of use and clarity in operation, but its underlying protocol is rather intricate and sophisticated.

-The protocol leverages a variety of distributed and open-source technologies such as atomic swaps, scriptless scripts, and the SMSG network.
-This enables it to run autonomously without central servers, databases, or even employees maintaining it.
-Rather, the protocol is developed, maintained, and run by a vast decentralized network of contributors and participants from all around the world.
+It incorporates several distributed and open-source technologies, including atomic swaps, scriptless scripts, adaptor signatures, and the SMSG network to function independently without the need for centralized servers, databases, or administrative staff.
+Instead, it is developed, upheld, and operated by an extensive, decentralized community of open-source contributors and participants.

 Benefits
 ---------

-This decentralized architecture gives :term:`BasicSwap` major advantages when compared to traditional exchanges (sometimes referred to as “centralized exchanges” or “CEX”).
+:term:`BasicSwap` distinguishes itself from conventional exchanges, often known as “centralized exchanges” or “CEX,” through its decentralized framework which offers several key advantages:

-* **No trading fees** — you never have to pay trading fees ever again.
+* **No trading fees** — Trading fees are a thing of the past.
-* **Total privacy** — no data or personal information is ever collected about you.
+* **Total privacy** — Your data and personal information remain confidential.
-* **Secure** — its non-custodial approach offers the highest level of security for your funds.
+* **Secure** — A non-custodial model ensures unparalleled security for your assets.
-* **No KYC or account** — you don’t have to create an account or provide any document or KYC information.
+* **No KYC or account** — Account creation or KYC documentation is not required.
-* **Complete freedom** — no user ban, geo-fencing, or asset seizures.
+* **Complete freedom** — No bans, geographical restrictions, or asset confiscations.
-* **Unstoppable** — can’t be censored or shut down by anyone.
+* **Unstoppable** — It is immune to censorship or shutdown.
-* **Autonomous** — runs by itself and requires no human intervention.
+* **Autonomous** — Operates independently without human intervention.

-These advantages are only possible thanks to the uniquely :term:`decentralized <Decentralization>` nature of the BasicSwap protocol.
+These benefits stem directly from the inherently :term:`decentralized <Decentralization>` nature of the BasicSwap protocol and aren't possible on centralized infrastructure.

 Features
 --------

-BasicSwap is still in beta.
-That means that, while it offers most of the basic trading features you’d expect to see on centralized exchanges, it is still in heavy development, and many more features will come about in the near future.
+Currently in beta, BasicSwap already supports essential trading functionalities typical of centralized exchanges, with ongoing developments to introduce additional features.

-* **True cross-chain support** — Swap cryptocurrencies that live on different blockchains like Bitcoin and Monero.
+* **True cross-chain support** — Swap cryptocurrencies across different blockchains, like Bitcoin and Monero.
-* **Distributed order book** — Make or take limit orders on a completely distributed order book system.
+* **Distributed order book** — Place or accept limit orders through a fully distributed order book.
-* **No third-party or middleman** — Trade crypto with no intermediaries whatsoever.
+* **No third-party or middleman** — Offers direct crypto trades without intermediaries.
-* **No trading fees** — Only pay the typical :term:`cryptocurrency` network fee.
-No more trading fees!
+* **No trading fees** — You are only subject to standard :term:`cryptocurrency` network fees, eliminating any other additional trading costs.
-* **Privacy from the ground up** — Every component of BasicSwap is built with a privacy-first commitment.
+* **Privacy from the ground up** — Designed with a privacy-first approach in all components.
-* **Full Monero support** — Swap Monero with a variety of other cryptocurrencies like Bitcoin or Particl.
-No wrapped assets or trickery involved.
+* **Full Monero support** — Provides direct swaps between Monero and other cryptocurrencies, such as Bitcoin, Litecoin, or Particl, without relying on wrapped assets or convoluted L2 layers.
-* **User-friendly interface** — Enjoy all these features with a user-friendly and intuitive interface that does all the complicated parts for you.
+* **User-friendly interface** — Features a straightforward and intuitive interface, simplifying complex processes for the user.

 Compatible Coins
 ^^^^^^^^^^^^^^^^